ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/index.md

 > a form component can use state to store the input value, while an image gallery
 > component can use state to store the selected image index.

-Let us rewrite the example using `useState`:
+This is exactly what we want!
+Let us rewrite our original example using `useState`:

 ```jsx
 import { useState } from "react";